-Two Republicans fined for bypassing security just days after House approved the new penalties
+Two Republicans fined for bypassing security just days after House approved new penalties

 According to the new rules, lawmakers who bypass the metal detectors that have been installed outside some doors to the House chamber will be fined $5,000 for the first offense and $10,000 for each subsequent offense.

-Gohmert called the policy “unconstitutional” and vowed to appeal the fine, citing a portion of the Constitution known as the Speech and Debate Clause that provides lawmakers immunity from arrest for things they say or do during a speech or debate in Congress.
+Gohmert called the policy “unconstitutional” and vowed to appeal the fine, citing a portion of the Constitution known as the speech or debate clause that provides lawmakers immunity from arrest for things they say or do during a speech or debate in Congress.
 The clause is specifically designed to protect the legislative branch from interference by the president or executive branch agencies, and to insulate members from lawsuits and prosecutions based on actions carried out as part of their official duties.
 It is unclear what if any bearing it would have on Capitol security policies adopted by members themselves.

-On Friday, Republicans on the Committee on House Administration alleged in a letter to the House sergeant at arms, the official tasked with imposing the fines, that “multiple members” saw House Speaker Nancy Pelosi (D-Calif.) enter the building without completing security screening and called on him to hit her with the $5,000 penalty.
+On Friday, Republicans on the House Administration Committee alleged in a letter to the House sergeant-at-arms, the official tasked with imposing the fines, that “multiple members” saw House Speaker Nancy Pelosi (D-Calif.) enter the building without completing security screening and called on him to hit her with the $5,000 penalty.

-Acting sergeant at arms Timothy Blodgett responded that Capitol Police had not submitted a complaint about Pelosi violating the policy.
+Acting sergeant-at-arms Timothy Blodgett responded that Capitol Police had not submitted a complaint about Pelosi violating the policy.

 “House Sergeant at Arms imposes the fine after receiving an unusual occurrence report from the United States Capitol Police (USCP).
 An unusual incident report from the Capitol Police is appended to the document sent to the Member providing notice of the fine,” Blodgett wrote.